 - Plans and Pricing: Robinhood doesn’t charge commissions or contract fees on options trades.
 However, certain transaction types and account activities do result in fees, and standard regulatory fees may also apply.
 See Robinhood’s complete fee disclosure document for more details.

-- Account Opening Bonus: Apply for a new Robinhood brokerage account and get approved to receive a free stock worth $2.50 to $200 per share.
+- Account Opening Bonus: Apply for a new Robinhood brokerage account and get approved to receive a free stock worth $2.50 to $200 per share (and possibly more, depending on daily share prices).

 - Minimum Required to Invest: There’s no minimum deposit required to open an account.